 The OAIS archive will expect to receive, perhaps over the course of several packages, the information required to create an AIP.

-If a sequence of transmissions is to be arranged, with authentication mechanisms and fixity checks In these cases the information may be provided in documentary form, rather then through an API.
+If a sequence of transmissions is to be arranged, with authentication mechanisms and fixity checks In these cases the information may be provided in documentary form, rather than through an API.

 Information Creator sends Information to a Non-OAIS conformant archive